Maciej4/DndClub/README.md

 ### Meeting times:

-Please look in the 'announcements' channel on Discord.
+Please look in the `announcements` channel on Discord.
 Generally the club meets in rooms 505-506 during tutorial.